 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 400–500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–250 words.
 Any references and citations must be in current Turabian format.

-The student will write a 6-8 page research-based paper in current Turabian format that focuses on the topic relevant to the course readings for the Module in which it is located and all previous learning.
-The paper must include at least 5-7 references in addition to the course textbooks, presentations, and the Bible.
+The student will write a 6-8 page research-based paper in current Turabian format that focuses on the topic relevant to the course readings for the assigned Module: Week and previous learning.
+The paper must include at least 5-7 references in addition to the course textbooks, presentations, and the Bible and/or worldviews.

 Select a current national security issue you want to compare across at three policy think tanks.
 But your research should reflect recent accounts.
 The instructor must approve the issue or problem identified.
 If not approved, the Instructor will recommend modifications, changes, or refinement of the issue or problem.

-Select three websites to compare the same issue/problem and explain the basic orientation of each site.
+Select three websites to compare the same issue/problem and explain the basic orientation (e.g., conservative, libertarian, liberal, progressive), foreign policy perspective (e.g., realist, neo-liberal) and worldview (Christianity, secularism, postmodernism, Marxism) of each site.
 The language of the subject matter may not ‘headline’ the same in all sites but may be expressed using different language.
 Each site may also offer multiple formats, whether downloadable reports, documents, news stories, and conference links.
 Be sure to see everything they have.
-All ThinkTank sources must be scholarly.
+All think tank sources must be scholarly.